tkhq/sdk/.changeset/fast-poems-beg.md

 const chainId = (await connectedSigner.provider?.getNetwork())?.chainId;
 ```

-- `getTransactionCount` is no longer a method on the signer.
+`getTransactionCount` is no longer a method on the signer.
 It must be obtained via the provider instance.
-  Additionally, it requires that an address to be passed in:
+Additionally, it requires an address to be passed in:

 ```
 // before